chbrandt/chbrandt.github.io/quotes.md

 > For certainly old age has a great sense of calm and freedom; when the passions relax their hold, then, [...] we are freed from the grasp not of one mad master only, but of many.
 > The truth is, Socrates, that these regrets, and also the complains about relation, are to be attributed to the same cause, which not old age, but men's characters and tempers;
 > for he who is of a calm and happy nature will hardly feel the pressure of age, but to him who is of an opposite disposition youth and age are equally a burden.
+>
->> -- Cephalus, to Socrates in: _The Republic_, Plato.
+> -- Cephalus, to Socrates in: _The Republic_, Plato.

-> Nos quartéis lhes ensinam uma antiga lição, de morrer pela pátria e viver sem razão
+> Nos quartéis lhes ensinam uma antiga lição, de morrer pela pátria e viver sem razão.
+>
+>> Actually a question, I'd say.
+>
->> -- _Pra não dizer que não falei das flores_, Geraldo Vandré
+> -- _Pra não dizer que não falei das flores_, Geraldo Vandré